 The UK has a huge, undiscovered archaeological heritage that is protected by several pieces of legislation aimed at protecting and preserving it.

 Contractors and developers can and have been badly caught out when archaeological finds have been made on the contract site.
-For instance, the discovery of archaeological finds at a major road scheme in Northern Ireland in 2007 resulted in costly delays and financial expenditure for parties involved.
+For instance, the discovery of archaeological finds at a major road scheme in Northern the UK in 2007 resulted in costly delays and financial expenditure for parties involved.

 The key to the cover is contained in the word “unexpected”.
 A policy would be available following evaluation of the site by means of a desk study and possibly field investigations.